easystats/modelbased/paper/paper.md

 ## Visualize relationship

+The *modelbased* provides some basic plotting capabilities, which means that most outputs can be visualized using the `plot()` function.
 We can start by easily visualizing the relationship between our response variable and our predictors (Figure 1).